 However, there are some women who really struggle with breastfeeding.
 In some cases, women struggle because they need support from someone qualified and the problems can be overcome.
 You may be able to help by identifying what support is available in your area; this might be support from midwives, doctors or health visitors, breastfeeding clinics, breastfeeding support groups, breastfeeding helplines or a qualified lactation consultant.
 If you are looking for reliable evidence-based advice on the web, Kellymom is one of the best sites.

-However, bear in mind there are cases where formula or supplementing breastfeeding with formula is the best or only option in the circumstances.
-Your partner's mental health is important, and problems with breastfeeding when you really want to do it are very stressful.
+However, there are cases where formula or supplementing breastfeeding with formula is the best or only option in the circumstances.
+Don't underestimate how difficult your partner might find this, many women find struggling to breastfeed very upsetting and traumatic.
 One of my friends who couldn't breastfeed told me she felt like she had failed as a woman.
 So try and be as supportive as you can, however well breastfeeding goes.
 Tell your partner what a good mum she is.